bloomberg/userchroot/README.md

 locations and allow regular users to run processes on those environments.

-We use it at Bloomberg to allow non-priviledged users to run builds on a chroot'd environment on Linux x86_64, Solaris sparc, and AIX powerpc.
+We use it at Bloomberg to allow non-privileged users to run builds on a chroot'd environment on Linux x86_64, Solaris sparc, and AIX powerpc.